 Plan to Scan

-If you watch channel 10 and 36 using an over-the-air antenna you will need to make adjustments.
+If you watch channel 10 and 36 using an over-the-air antenna, you needed to make some adjustments to your television and/or antenna.

 - Assure your antenna is capable of receiving a VHF/UHF signal